texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 The Texas Code of Criminal Procedure, Art.
 15.01. explains arrest warrants as written orders from a magistrate directed to the police or a specific person, instructing him to take a person accused of a crime into custody to face the punishment according to the law.
 Regardless of form, an arrest warrant must possess the following substantial requirements:

-- It must indicate the name of the person to be arrested if known (and any recent changes if applicable).
-There must be a reasonable, particularly identifiable description of the individual if unknown.
+• If known, it must indicate the person's name to be arrested (and any recent changes, if applicable).
+If unknown, a reasonable, particularly identifiable description of the individual must also be provided.

-- A magistrate must sign it, and his office and signature must be appended on the body of the warrant.
+• A magistrate must sign it, and his office and signature must be appended to the warrant's body.

 An arrest warrant shall not be issued without probable cause, evidenced by an affidavit.
 It must state the first name of the accused or a reasonably particular description, the time, date, and place the crime occurred, and sufficient statements of facts to support the reason for a probable cause of suspicion that the above individual committed the offense.